mghidini/pokedex/README.md

 3. Open [http://localhost:3000](http://localhost:3000) with browser to see the result.

 ## Time Management
+Total time: 7 h 40 min.

-Divided by areas of focus.
+Divided by areas of focus:
 - ### Project setup
     10 min
 - ### Learning about _Next.js dynamic routes, tailwind, server side rendering_